gfxdisp/ColorVideoVDP/calibration/README.md

 Run the script `extract_features.py` with a single mandatory argument - the `.csv` file from the previous step.
 Additional arguments may be passed directly or included in the **Header** of the `.csv` file.
 Run `-h/--help` to obtain descriptions for all arguments.

 ## Step 3: Run training
 Run the script `train.py`, again with a single mandatory argument - the same `.csv` file used to extract features.
+The result of calibration is a new configuration JSON file provided by argument `--output_file` (default value is "new_parameters.json").
+Replace the [original file](pycvvdp/vvdp_data/cvvdp_parameters.json) with this file to use the calibrated parameters.

-Training logs may be viewed by running a [tensorboard server](https://www.tensorflow.org/tensorboard) as follows:
+Intermediate losses and validation metrics are stored at "logs/" by default, update this location by passing `--log-dir`.
+All logs may be viewed by running a [tensorboard server](https://www.tensorflow.org/tensorboard) as follows:
 ```bash
 tensorboard --logdir logs
 ```